 Scheduled Routine Tips:

-Wake up a little earlier than the kids.
 Have a morning routine for yourself.
 Take this time to relax and plan the day ahead.
 I always enjoy a cup of coffee and writing in my planner.
 It’s the only time the house is quiet and still.
 Wake up early and enjoy it.
 Some days I’ll even do some yoga to get some exercise in.

 Make a list of your day with the time you want to spend on each task.
 I listed everything as a reminder on my phone and set it to repeat every day.